 Graduation doesn’t need to be the end of your time with us.
 If you’d like to continue your studies afterwards, we offer a wide range of related full-time and part-time postgraduate courses including MSc Urban Design and MSc Town Planning.

 Throughout the course, we’ll use a range of assessment methods to help measure your progress.
-Besides exams, these will include design projects, presentations, timed assignments and coursework.
+These will include design projects, presentations, timed assignments, exams and coursework.

 The Faculty of Science & Technology is one of the largest of five faculties at Anglia Ruskin University.
 Whether you choose to study with us full- or part-time, on campus or at a distance, there’s an option whatever your level – from a foundation degree, to a BSc, MSc, PhD or professional doctorate.